Dumpsters.com logo

 4. Nail or screw the drywall to the joists every seven inches around walls.
 For interior joists, fasteners can be installed at 12-inch increments.

-5. Repeat steps until ceiling is covered with drywall.
+5. Repeat steps until the ceiling is covered with drywall.

 6. Fill seams and nail/screw heads with drywall mud.